sander110419/Fluvius-home-assistant/README.md

 # Fluvius Energy Integration

 This repository packages a Home Assistant custom integration that logs in to Mijn Fluvius and turns the returned consumption/injection history into long-term energy sensors.
-Use it if you want the Fluvius data that feeds the official portal to appear inside the Home Assistant Energy dashboard.
+Both electricity (consumption/injection) and gas (consumption in kWh) meters are supported so the Fluvius data that feeds the official portal can appear inside the Home Assistant Energy dashboard.

 ## Features

 - Automatic refresh of Fluvius consumption and injection totals (tariff-specific or overall)
+- Explicit meter-type selection (electricity or gas) so polling and parsing can match Fluvius' delivery cadence
+- Works with electricity and gas meters; gas payloads use the kWh values exposed by Fluvius and ignore duplicate m³ readings
 - Sensors declared with `state_class=total_increasing`, so they qualify for the Energy dashboard
 - Options flow to tweak timezone, lookback window, and Fluvius granularity without re-adding the entry
 - Diagnostics endpoint for privacy-safe troubleshooting